 You may not be able to control the situation you are in, but you can control yourself.

-On a rock above sits the astrophysist, breathing heavily.
+On a rock above sits the astrophysicist, breathing heavily.
 "And why are we doing this?" he asks our companion at the lead.
-I'm not the only one afraid, which both reassures me and gives me wary pause.
-I push this back, and think on his question.
+I'm not the only one afraid, which both reassures me and gives me a wary pause.
+I push this back and think about his question.

 Why do we do this?
 Why do we climb mountains?

 We do it to challenge ourselves physically and mentally and push through our known limitations.
 To see the world like a bird, or Zeus, and remind ourselves how small we are.
 We do it because it's there.
 For me, I wanted to know if by climbing I could kiss the stars.
 I look up again, catching three shooting stars in just a few minutes.
 See?
 I think.
 You nearly can.

 By the time purple creeps onto the horizon, we are nearly at the top.
 I can see beyond the reaches of my lamp light now, to the ice fields around us and up to the crest.
 I'm so confounded to look down on where we've trekked that I have to quickly turn my eyes once more ahead.
 Keep going.
 Step by step.

 The light is finally good enough for a photo